-- Goals: The Goals report gives you an overview about the goals that have been completed by your website visitors.
+- Goals: The Goals report gives you an overview of the goals that have been completed by your website visitors.

-- Ecommerce: Using this data, you can analyse the effect and performance of your ad campaigns, and your webpages in driving sales.
+- E-commerce: Using this data, you can analyze the effect and performance of your ad campaigns and your webpages in driving sales.

-- Multi-channel funnels: This report gives you an insight on the specific marketing channels that are effective in steering converting visitors towards your website.
+- Multi-channel funnels: This report gives you an insight into the specific marketing channels that are effective in steering converting visitors towards your website.